(What is the right things to do when it comes to relationships between the various races. Image source: http://www.essex.ac.uk/)

 Monitor their policies to see how they affect race equality

-Let’s assume the Government indeed introduce the Race Relations Act and mould it in the spirit of UK’s Race Relations Act.
-What that means to politicians in the ruling party?
+Let’s assume the Government indeed introduced the Race Relations Act and moulded it in the spirit of the UK’s Race Relations Act.
+What does that mean to politicians in the ruling party?
 End of NEP?
-End of race based favouritism?
-End of race based political party?
+End of race-based favouritism?
+End of a race-based political party?
 Real punishment of racial retards like Ahmad Ismail?

-And whilst it is true that the people have been living together in harmony for more than 50 years, who the culprit behind the racial friction in the last few years?
+And whilst the people have indeed been living together in harmony for more than 50 years, who is the culprit behind the racial friction in the last few years?
 The people or the politicians?
 So, who is likely to have a burning rear if the Race Relations Act comes into force?
 Once again, the people or the politicians?

-On the other hand, having legislation such as the Race Relations Act may help to close the loopholes that exist when it comes to race relationship between Malaysians.
+On the other hand, having legislation such as the Race Relations Act may help to close the loopholes that exist when it comes to race relationships between Malaysians.